Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 I've reused at most the existing tones present in the original palette to avoid travesting the designer intention.

-It fits well with the game anyways.
+It fits well with the game anyways, st least to my taste.

-On the Neo Geo CD part, I encountered some rare occurence of repeated chunks of data for AREA2.SPR (only) in the track 1 binary.
+On the Neo Geo CD port, I encountered some rare occurence of repeated chunks of data for AREA2.SPR (only) in the track 1 binary.
 The actual tool target only the first one (the closest from preceding chunk) and it seems to be OK as far as I can tell.
 Could be some compiling crap, could be something I do not understand.
 In any case, the injection tool is easily fixable to target any occurence in case of issue.

 ## Regular and modified palettes, main effects